discord-jda/JDA-Website/docs/using-jda/getting-started.md

     !!! tip
         It is often better to load your token in from an external file or environment variable, especially if you plan on publishing the source code.
         This makes it harder to accidentally leak your token either in asking for help or when pushing code to your VCS.
+        It is not recommended to use program arguments to handle any sensitive data, as program arguments are visible to other users of the system.

 ## Making a Ping-Pong Protocol